gpc/grails-mail/README.md

 ## Update

 This fork adds an additional method to the original plugin.
 This method can be used to send a mail with a custom mailSender.
-See this blog post for more details: (http://code.vith.me/2011/05/multiple-mailsenders-in-grails-mail.html "Multiple 'MailSender's in grails-mail Plugin").
+See this blog post for more details: [Multiple 'MailSender's in grails-mail Plugin](http://code.vith.me/2011/05/multiple-mailsenders-in-grails-mail.html "code.vith.me - Multiple 'MailSender's in grails-mail Plugin").

 ## Issues